itsmehimanshu11/-IoT-Based-Gas-Level-Monitoring-System/README.md

 # IoT-Based-Gas-Level-Monitoring-System
-IoT Gas Level & Leakage Monitor using Blynk 🚀
+IoT Gas Level & Leakage Monitor using Thingspeak 🚀
-An IoT-based solution to monitor LPG cylinder levels in real-time, detect gas leaks, and receive instant alerts on your smartphone using the Blynk IoT platform.
+An IoT-based solution to monitor LPG cylinder levels in real-time, detect gas leaks, and receive instant alerts on your smartphone using Thingspeak Platform.

 📝 Overview
 This project solves two common household problems: unexpectedly running out of cooking gas and the potential danger of gas leaks.
-By using an ultrasonic sensor to measure the gas level and an MQ-2 sensor for leak detection, the system provides real-time data directly to a custom dashboard on the Blynk app.
+By using an ultrasonic sensor to measure the gas level and an MQ-2 sensor for leak detection, the system provides real-time data directly to a custom dashboard on the Thingspeak.

-The raspberry pico w microcontroller acts as the brain, processing sensor data and using its built-in Wi-Fi to communicate with the Blynk Cloud.
+The raspberry pico w microcontroller acts as the brain, processing sensor data and using its built-in Wi-Fi to communicate with the Thingspeak.
 This ensures you are always informed, whether you're at home or away.

 ✨ Key Features
-📊 Real-Time Level Monitoring: View the current gas percentage on a gauge in the Blynk app.
+📊 Real-Time Level Monitoring: View the current gas percentage on a gauge in the Thingspeak.

 ⚠️ Low-Level Alerts: Receive an instant push notification when the gas level drops below a preset threshold (e.g., 20%).